FAQ: Frequently Asked Questions

 What is aquamation?

 Aquamation is water-based cremation.
-It is a method of final disposition that utilizes a combination of gentle water flow, temperature, and alkalinity to break down organic material.
-The scientific name for this water-based process is alkaline hydrolysis and it is growing in popularity as it is a simple, gentle, affordable, and environmentally friendly alternative to flame cremation.
+It is a method of final disposition that utilizes a combination of gentle water flow, temperature, and alkalinity to break down the body without fire.
+The scientific name for this water-based process is alkaline hydrolysis and it is growing in popularity because it is a simple, gentle, affordable, and environmentally friendly alternative to flame cremation.

 How long has Aquamation been around?